To Catch a Killer (1992 film): Historical context

-The film broadly follows the historical narrative of the investigation which lead to John Wayne Gacy's arrest in December 1978 and it does not directly depict his earlier life or his criminal activity prior to 1978.
+The film broadly follows the historical narrative of the investigation which led to John Wayne Gacy's arrest in December 1978 and it does not directly depict his earlier life or his criminal activity prior to 1978.
 Several changes were made to the names and details of the real persons who were involved in the case.
-These changes were possibly made for legal reasons, because many key witnesses and victims' family members, as well as Gacy himself, were still alive at the time of the film's production.
-In the film Gacy's last known victim Robert Piest was represented as 'Chris Gant.'
-In the film the name of Gacy's contracting company was changed from 'PDM Contractors' to 'LPW Construction.'
+These changes were probably made for legal reasons, because many key witnesses and victims' family members, as well as Gacy himself, were still alive at the time of the film's production.
+In the film, Gacy's last known victim, Robert Piest, was represented as Chris Gant.
+In the film the name of Gacy's contracting company was changed from PDM Contractors to LPW Construction.
 The real-life detective Lt.
 Joseph R. Kozenczak served as a technical advisor during the film's production.

 Dennehy's performance was widely recognized and the actor became associated with Gacy.
-In 2010, eighteen years after the film's first broadcast in the US and sixteen years after John Wayne Gacy's execution, a profile of Dennehy in Times of North West Indiana noted, "whenever Dennehy comes back to Chicago, which is often... he's inevitably asked about his made-for-television 1992 movie role in To Catch a Killer."
+In 2010, eighteen years after the film's first broadcast in the US and sixteen years after John Wayne Gacy's execution, a profile of Dennehy in Times of North West Indiana noted, "whenever Dennehy comes back to Chicago, which is often ... he's inevitably asked about his made-for-television 1992 movie role in To Catch a Killer."
 Dennehy received a letter from Gacy following the film's US broadcast, in which Gacy admonished him for taking part in a "fraud" film, and maintained his claim that "lots of people had access to that crawl space."